rolroralra/korean-text-analyzer/README.md

 - Java 버전은 17이어야 한다.

 # Backlogs
   - [ ] Parameterization for input file name, output file name
 - [ ] Dynamic Configuration for `school_name_list.txt`, `user_dic.txt`
   - By using API Client, Database, Redis and so on.
   - It can be also implemented by just using application.yaml.
 - [ ] Optimization performance
+- [ ] gradle cache & parallel setting (make faster build time)
 - [ ] shadow fat jar (resolve KOMORAN library dependency)
   - remove `https://jitpack.io` in build.gradle.kts
 - [ ] Gradle Catalog Version